 Cost: $120 million (Approx.)

 Prime Consultant responsible for architecture, structural, mechanical and electrical engineering, with civil, landscape and other engineering services done locally.
-The KHSG Contract consists of: Pearl Highlands Stations, Pearlridge Station, Aloha Stadium Station and the H2R2 Ramp.
-HART Project is a twenty mile grade separated fixed guideway transit system running between East Kapolei and Ala Moana.
+The KHSG Contract consists of Pearl Highlands Station, Pearlridge Station, Aloha Stadium Station, and the H2R2 Ramp.
+HART Project is a twenty-mile grade separated fixed guideway transit system running between East Kapolei and Ala Moana.

-Final Design of three complex Aerial Stations & a Freeway Ramp, and coordination with Guideway & Systems contractors.
+Final Design of three complex Aerial Stations and a Freeway Ramp, and coordination with Guideway & Systems contractors.

-- Pearl Highlands Station has an elevated station structure with two-hundred forty foot long side platforms located on the triangular property bounded by Kamehameha Highway, Farrington Highway, and the H-1/H-2 interchange in the vicinity of Kuala Street at the western limits of Pearl City.
+- Pearl Highlands Station has an elevated station structure with two-hundred forty foot long side platforms located on the triangular property bounded by Kamehameha Highway, Farrington Highway, and the H-1/H-2 Interchange in the vicinity of Kuala Street at the western limits of Pearl City.
 This station complex includes a rail station, a bus transit center, and a parking structure that is to be constructed in two phases.
-The first phase has the aerial station structure, transit guideway and an aerial station/bus deck 46’ above a river, making it environmentally and structurally challenging.
-A bus stop and kiss-and-ride is located on the shoulder of eastbound Kamehameha Highway.
-The station platform is at an elevation of 84’0”, the station/bus deck at 46’0” and the Farrington Highway approximately at 28’0” – in other words the platforms are 55 feet or more above street level.
+The first phase has the aerial station structure, transit guideway and an aerial station/bus deck 46’-0″ above a river, making it environmentally and structurally challenging.
+A bus stop and kiss-and-ride are located on the shoulder of eastbound Kamehameha Highway.
+The station platform is at an elevation of 84’-0”, the station/bus deck at 46’0” and the Farrington Highway approximately at 28’-0” – in other words, the platforms are 55′-0″ or more above street level.
 Other improvements include a pedestrian crossing at the Kamehameha Highway/Kuala Street intersection, sidewalks, stairs, and ramps.
 The H2R2 Ramp will connect in-bound Farrington Hwy to in-bound Kamehameha Hwy and provide access to the bus stop and kiss-and-ride.